DKdEviL/Checkout-Portal/README.md

 ## Why These Tools Were Chosen

-- **Spring Boot**: To leverage its comprehensive infrastructure for creating microservices, including dependency injection, web framework, data access, and more.
 - **H2 Database**: For quick and easy setup of a development database.
 - **Thymeleaf**: To create dynamic web pages that are integrated seamlessly with Spring Boot.
 - **JUnit and Mockito**: To facilitate robust testing and ensure that the application behaves as expected under various conditions.